Calculus of Variations and Geometric Measure Theory

 We consider manifolds with almost non-negative Ricci curvature and strictly positive integral lower bounds on the sum of the lowest $k$ eigenvalues of the Ricci tensor.

 If $(M^n,g)$ is a Riemannian manifold satisfying such curvature bounds for $k=2$, then we show that $M$ is contained in a neighbourhood of controlled width of an isometrically embedded $1$-dimensional sub-manifold.
-From this, we deduce several metric and topological consequences: $M$ has at most linear volume growth and at most two ends, the first Betti number of $M$ is bounded above by $1$, and precise information on elements of infinite order in $\pi_1(M)$.
+From this, we deduce several metric and topological consequences: $M$ has at most linear volume growth and at most two ends, it has bounded 1-Urysohn width, the first Betti number of $M$ is bounded above by $1$, and there is precise information on elements of infinite order in $\pi_1(M)$.

 Download: